-- Place the needle in a sharps disposal container right away to reduce the risk of needle sticks.
-See "Disposing of used OZEMPIC® pens and needles" below for more information about how to dispose of used pens and needles the right way. - Put the pen cap on your pen after each use to protect OZEMPIC[®] from light.
+container right away to

+reduce the risk of needle sticks.
+See "Disposing of used OZEMPIC® pens and needles" information about how to dispose of used pens and needles the right way.

-If you do not have a sharps disposal container, follow a 1-handed needle recapping method.
+- Put the pen cap on R your pen after each use to protect OZEMPIC® from İight. - If you do not have a sharps disposal container, follow a 1-handed needle recapping method.
 Carefully slip the needle into the outer needle cap.
 Dispose of the needle in a sharps disposal container as soon as possible.

-▲ Never try to put the inner needle cap back on the needle.
+A Never try to put the inner needle cap back on the needle.
 You may stick yourself with the needle.

 Always remove the needle from your pen.
 This will reduce the risk of contamination, infection, leakage of OZEMPIC®, and blocked needles leading to the wrong dose.
 If the needle is blocked, you will not inject any OZEMPIC®.